Signed up for Prodigy, but aren’t familiar enough with it to know why and how to get your class started?

 - Learning Stations — Prodigy can serve as a learning station in classrooms without one-to-one device use, giving each student a chance to play.
 Set the devices up at one station, having each student log in and automatically recieve content that’s tailored to their needs.

 - Entry and Exit Tickets — Previewing or reinforcing the day’s lesson, many teachers in classrooms with one-to-one device use have their students log into Prodigy for the first or last 10 minutes of class.
 It starts by making a Plan, which takes less than a minute.
-When logged in and on the Planner page, select Create Plan.
+When logged in and on the Assessments page, select Create Plan.
 In a few clicks, you can schedule topics and specific skills to cover through in-game questions.

 - Homework — By using the Assignment feature, students can receive custom questions to complete at home.
 It just takes a few quick steps on your end.
-Log in and select the Planner tool at the left of your screen.
+Log in and select the Assessments tool at the left of your screen.
 Then, click Create Assignment to choose questions based on skill and difficulty, serving them to specific students or your entire class.

 - Intervention or Advancement — As Prodigy automatically determines a student’s trouble spots and abilities through a diagnostic test, the game will deliver content to build prerequisite skills or introduce advanced concepts.
 When you make a Plan, you’ll override this feature and can deliver your own questions that focus on previous or future curriculum material.
 This way, students will review old skills or practice new ones at your discretion.